AaltoSciComp/scicomp-docs/triton/quickstart/quickdata.rst

 The folders available on Triton are listed above.
 To copy small amounts of data to and from Triton from outside the Aalto network, you can either use scp or on linux/mac mount the file-system using sftp (e.g. ``sftp://triton_via_kosh``).

-From inside the Aalto network, you can also mount the Triton file system via smb:
+From inside the Aalto network (or VPN), you can also mount the Triton file system via smb:

   * scratch: ``smb://data.triton.aalto.fi/scratch/``.
   * work: ``smb://data.triton.aalto.fi/work/$username/``.